Mstaaravin/OCS.oci-terraform-docker/README.md

 This toolkit provides a pre-configured Docker environment that bundles essential tools and utilities for OCI infrastructure development.
 It's designed for seamless integration with Terraform workflows and OCI management tasks.
 It maintains bash history and persistence, includes a basic ~/.bashrc configuration with colorized $PS1, and integrates easy git branch identification for quick workspace recognition.

+>**This container image is essentially the OCI Cloud Shell experience brought to your own machine.** It provides the same tools, utilities, and workflow capabilities as the OCI console's Cloud Shell, but with the advantages of persistence, customization, and local access.

 ## Table of Contents
 - [Overview](#overview)
 - [Key Features](#key-features)